Skip to content

 *

-* if the predicate returns null at least once.
+* the predicate returns null at least once.
 Otherwise, it still returns how often the predicate returns true.

 *